phalcon/documentation/docs/api/phalcon_html.md

 ```php
 public function withoutLink( LinkInterface $link ): EvolvableLinkProviderInterface;
 ```
-Returns an instance with the specifed link removed.
+Returns an instance with the specified link removed.

 If the specified link is not present, this method MUST return normally without errors.
 The link is present if $link is === identical to a link